bioinfo-biols/CIRI-cookbook/source/quantification.md

 bwa_index | prefix of BWA index for reference genome hisat_index | prefix of HISAT2 index for reference genome

-For quantification of user-provided circRNAs, a list of junction sites in bed format is required, for example:
+For quantification of user-provided circRNAs, a list of junction sites in bed format is required, the 4th column must be in "chrom:start|end" format.
+For example:

 ```text
 chr1    10000   10099   chr1:10000|10099    .   +